-Each year, the Georgetown Center for the Constitution sponsors the Salmon P. Chase Lecture and Colloquium on the Constitution to bring scholars together to discuss some aspect of our constitutional history and the Thomas Cooley Book Prize and Symposium to award a book that deepens our understanding of the Constitution.
+Each year, the Georgetown Center for the Constitution sponsors the Salmon P. Chase Lecture and Colloquium on the Constitution to bring scholars together to discuss some aspect of our constitutional history and the Thomas M. Cooley Book Prize, Symposium & Distinguished Judicial Lecture to award a book that deepens our understanding of the Constitution.

 Together with the Supreme Court Historical Society, the Center sponsors the annual Salmon P. Chase Distinguished Lecture and Faculty Colloquium on some aspect of our constitutional history.
 Each lecture is delivered in the courtroom of the U.S. Supreme Court and hosted by a Justice.
 The next day, a group of scholars meets at Georgetown Law to discuss papers on the topic of the lecture.
 The lecture and papers are then published in the Georgetown Journal of Law & Public Policy.

 • 2014: The 150th anniversary of Salmon P. Chase becoming Chief Justice of the United States (by historian James Oakes)